New Constructions of Distance-Biregular Graphs: Distance-Biregular Graphs

 Locally, distance-regular graphs and distance-biregular graphs behave similarly.
-However, this local extension of distance-regular graphs to distance-biregular graphs does not extend further, since the requirement that every vertex be locally distance-regular is quite restrictive.
+However, this local extension of distance-regular graphs to distance-biregular graphs does not extend further, since requiring every vertex to be locally distance-regular is quite restrictive.

-\begin{thm}[Godsil and Shawe-Taylor~\cite{distanceRegularised}] Let \( G \) be a graph where every vertex is locally distance-regular.
-Then \( G \) is either distance-regular or distance-biregular. \end{thm}
+\begin{theorem}[Godsil and Shawe-Taylor~\cite{distanceRegularised}] Let \( G \) be a graph where every vertex is locally distance-regular.
+Then \( G \) is either distance-regular or distance-biregular. \end{theorem}